Misterio77/nix-colors/README.md

 - Either add the repo to your flake inputs, or add the channel on a legacy setup.
 - Import the home-manager module `nix-colors.homeManagerModule`
-- Set the option `colorscheme` to your preferred color scheme, such as `nix-colors.colorSchemes.dracula` (or create/convert your own)
+- Set the option `colorScheme` to your preferred color scheme, such as `nix-colors.colorSchemes.dracula` (or create/convert your own)
-- Use `config.colorscheme.colors.base0X` to refer to any of the 16 colors from anywhere!
+- Use `config.colorScheme.colors.base0X` to refer to any of the 16 colors from anywhere!

 ## Importing